 Faced with challenges to patient adherence and retention on antiretroviral therapy (ART), Mozambique implemented a community approach to service delivery.
-This approach provides patients with easier access to their antiretroviral, in addition to peer support.
+This approach provides patients with easier access to their antiretroviral treatment, in addition to peer support.

 Because the majority of antiretroviral therapy (ART) services provided in resource-limited settings are done so in standardized yet inefficient ways, long-term ART adherence and retention is difficult.
 In Uganda, stable clients needed ways to access medications closer to their homes, which would reduce the cost and disruption of remaining adherent to ART.